 \section{Cross-Device Knowledge Transfer in Federated Learning}

-In a general scheme of FL algorithms \cite{reddi2020adaptive,li2021ditto}, the global model is updated via a gradient-based optimizer or model parameter aggregation in the server, while the local/personalized model in user device $n$ is updated using their private dataset $D_n$.
-We first define the neural network with the prediction outcomes (i.e., $z=h\circ w(x)$), where $h$ is the projection head, which is a small neural network (i.e., the last fully-connected layers; a small classifier).
+In a general scheme of FL algorithms \citep{reddi2020adaptive,li2021ditto}, the global model is updated via a gradient-based optimizer or model parameter aggregation in the server, while the local/personalized model in user device $n$ is updated using their private dataset $D_n$.
+We first define the neural network with the prediction outcomes (i.e., $z=h\circ w(x)$), where $h$ is the projection head, which is a small neural network (i.e., the last fully connected layers; a small classifier).
 We denote the embedding features of the representation sub-net parameters $w$ for the image $x$ as $e=w(x)$.
 Hence, the learning model parameters $w, h$ can be trained and used to extract the embedding features (i.e., $e_n$) and (or) classes' prediction distribution (i.e., $z_n$) of input images at device $n$.
 In this work, instead of using model parameters from clients in every round to aggregate into the global model, cross-device knowledge transfer is being used to transfer the collective knowledge from all clients to the server and construct a generalized model.
+We illustrate the overview of our proposed CDKT-FL scheme in Fig.~\ref{F:Scheme}.
 Note that the global model can be updated using an additional regularizer to align its knowledge with the collective knowledge of clients.
-In doing so, it is necessary to have a fixed small proxy data $D_r$ such that all models can access and provide their learning knowledge as the outcomes (i.e., $z$) and (or) embedding features (i.e., $e$), as shown in Fig. \ref{F:Scheme}.
+In doing so, it is necessary to have a fixed small proxy data $D_r$ such that all models can access and provide their learning knowledge as the outcomes (i.e., $z$) and (or) embedding features (i.e., $e$).
 In addition, the knowledge transfer also helps the global model transfer its generalization capability to all client models.
 This way, firstly, we can reduce communication data load and also further enhance users' data privacy, which is often compromised during full parameters exchange against reverse engineering tricks.
-Secondly, since the knowledge transfer is sufficient to transfer learning capabilities, the learning model architectures can differ between the server model (with more layers) and client models (with fewer layers).
-Towards that end, in Fig. \ref{F:Scheme}, we illustrate the proposed scheme of \CDKT.
+Secondly, since knowledge transfer is sufficient to transfer learning capabilities, the learning model architectures can differ between the server model (with more layers) and client models (with fewer layers).